Complaints Handling Procedure

 - We will send you a letter acknowledging receipt of your complaint within four working days of receiving it, enclosing a copy of this procedure.

-- We will then investigate your complaint in accordance with our Complaints Handling Policy (available on request).
-This will normally involve Jane-Louise Burrows, our Director responsible for client care, reviewing your matter and speaking to the member(s) of staff who acted for you.
+- If the matter remains unresolved, we will then investigate your complaint in accordance with our Complaints Handling Policy (available on request).
+This will normally involve Mikaela Rogerson our Professional Support Lawyer reviewing your matter and speaking to the member(s) of staff who acted for you.

 - Following the investigation, Mikaela Rogerson will send you a detailed written reply to your complaint, including her findings and suggestions for resolving the matter, within 6-8 weeks of sending you the acknowledgement letter.
 If we need to change this timetable, we will let you know and explain why.

 - If you are still not satisfied or we have not responded to you within 8 weeks, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
 See also https://www.legalombudsman.org.uk/make-a-complaint/

 - Any complaint to the Legal Ombudsman must be made within six months of our final response and within one year from the date of act/omission, or one year from when you should have known about the complaint.
 For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org

 What to do if you are unhappy with our behaviour

 The Solicitors Regulation Authority can help if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.